practicalseries/GitHub-Wiki-Design-and-Implementation/README.md

 **[:arrow_up: Top](#idtop)**<!-- Leave blank line above -->        <!-- LINK TO TOP START -->
 <br><br>
-## What does this guide cover
+## What does this guide cover?
 This guide covers pretty much everything you need to know about creating and managing a GitHub Wiki for a repository.

 It goes from the very basics of creating a page from scratch to the more complicated arrangement of a folder structure, independent sidebars and footers for each page and on to the vagaries of Git Flavoured Markdown, the use of HTML and the various techniques and workarounds that are required to make Wiki pages look good and respond properly.

 It covers the following topics: